Almagboul/Projects/README.md

 ### welcome to my Data Analytics Projects
 # Project 1  BIG DATA Analytics(NLP) Using Python
 ## (Title:Twitter Sentiment Analysis)

+### Dataset
+The dataset used for this analysis is available on Kaggle: Twitter Sentiment Analysis.
  #### Source of Data: https://www.kaggle.com/datasets/arkhoshghalb/twitter-sentiment-analysis-hatred-speech?resource=download

 ### Introduction

  In this task I need to find and report tweets with mean or unfair words, especially those that are racist or sexist.
 I'll be watching all tweets, and if I find any with these bad words, I'll point them out.
 The main job is figuring out if a tweet is being mean about race or gender.